AtulCoder01/Change-PHP-Version/README.md

 ## Change-PHP-Version
-# change php version in ubuntu
+# change php version on Apache2 in ubuntu

 Uses: